ahmadfarhan1981/linkstash/README.md

 ## Persistent Data
 Persistent data created by LinkStash is located in two places:
-- MySQL data files are stored in the `linkstash_data` Docker volume.
+- MySQL data files are stored in the `linkstash-data` Docker volume.
 - The `./archive` folder contains downloaded assets for offline use.